 Iron Prevents Anemia

 Anemia is a condition in which you have too few red blood cells.
 Red blood cells contain a protein called hemoglobin.
 Hemoglobin carries oxygen from your lungs to your tissues and to your fetus.
 Iron is required to produce hemoglobin.
 To help produce more red blood cells, your body requires more iron.
 You can become anemic if you don't get enough iron.
-In your pre-pregnancy state, you needed a daily dose of about 15 milligrams of iron.
-Thanks to your growing fetus, you now require about 30.
+In your pre-pregnancy state, you needed a daily dose of about 18 milligrams of iron.
+Thanks to your growing fetus, you now require about 27 milligrams of iron per day.

 How Is Anemia Diagnosed?

-Your health care provider can detect anemia with a blood test, which she will perform at your first prenatal visit.
+Your doctor can detect anemia with a blood test, which will be performed at your first prenatal visit.
 Most women pass this initial check for iron deficiency with flying colors.
 In fact, the majority of expectant mothers start off pregnancy with enough iron stores to last until week 20.
 At that point in your pregnancy, your blood volume increases tremendously and with the increased volume often the hemoglobin in your blood drops.

 What Are The Symptoms?